NanoBeacon/config-files/README.md

 I2C Speed allows a standard mode speed of 100Kbps or a fast mode 400 Kbps.
 Again, this is dependent on the specific application.

-Slave Address is specific for the sample sensor connecting to the IN100.
-The user should check the data sheet of the sample sensor online to verify the slave address.
-The following sections will use the sample sensor SAMPLE SENSOR humidity sensor which has a slave address of 68 (0x44 in hexadecimal).
+Slave Address is specific to the sensor connecting to the IN100.
+The user should check the data sheet of the sensor being used to verify the slave address.
+The following sections will use a sample sensor which has a slave address of 68 (0x44 in hexadecimal).

 Read Data Storage Settings can change the length of data read by the I2C.
-For the sample sensor, the length is set to 6 bytes.
+For this example, the length is set to 6 bytes.

 Click on “I2C Commands” to change the commands issued to the I2C on cold bootup and warm bootup.